terraform-ibm-modules/terraform-ibm-landing-zone/examples/one-vpc-one-vsi/README.md

-# One VPC, with one VSI
+# One VPC with one VSI

 This example can be used as a starting point to incrementally add more capabilities, as part of a Proof of Concept for instance.